awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `PreferredBackupWindow`  <a name="cfn-rds-dbcluster-preferredbackupwindow"></a>
-if automated backups are enabled \(see the `BackupRetentionPeriod` property\), the daily time range in UTC during which you want to create automated backups\.
+If automated backups are enabled \(see the `BackupRetentionPeriod` property\), the daily time range in UTC during which you want to create automated backups\.
 For valid values, see the `PreferredBackupWindow` parameter of the [CreateDBInstance](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) action in the *Amazon RDS API Reference*\.
 *Required*: No
 *Type*: String